 If sin is substantiated, the fact that sin has occurred should be made public.
 The level of influence of the person concerned will determine the degree or group to which it will be made public.
 In most cases, it is wise that the details of the sin not be made public, but the facts and the process of restoration need to be made public so that all can observe if the process is complete.
 True repentance and restitution include a clear acknowledgment of the sin.
 There must be a willingness on the part of the one who sinned to submit to the process of discipline and restoration.
 Those responsible for administering the process of discipline and restoration should set clear goals for the fruit of repentance.
 The standards should not be changed because of the size of the church, the responsibilities, or the offender’s gifts or personal charisma.
 A leader cannot opt out of discipline.
 Time does not change rebellion in a person’s heart.
 “Gross” sin is evidence of major character weaknesses.
 The character qualifications of I Timothy 3 for spiritual leaders must be fulfilled.
 This takes firmness, time and accountability.
 It is recommended that the spiritual leader who has fallen be removed from leadership for a period of time.

-Completing a restoration process is not necessarily held to a set time frame.
-In many cases, it should be left open-ended with a time of evaluation of progress built into the process.
-The fallen leader needs to submit to the eldership the Lord has placed over him or her.
-Restoration to ministry is not to be assumed as the end result.
+A restoration process does not necessarily need to be completed within a set time frame.
+In many cases, the timing should be left open-ended with an evaluation of progress built into the process.
+The fallen leader needs to submit to the elders the Lord has placed over him or her.
+It should not be assumed that restoration to ministry will be the end result.
 There needs to be a genuine heart change and new habit patterns built into the life of the leader who is going through the discipline and restoration process.

-The restoration process is first a personal restoring of the individual to God and then a restoration to his/her family (spouse).
-Following this restoration there needs to be a restoration to the local church.
-Next there needs to be a restoration to other church leaders.
-Finally there is the possibility of restoration to a ministry position of spiritual leadership.
+The restoration process is first a personal restoring of the individual to God and then a restoration to his or her family (spouse).
+Following this restoration there needs to be a restoration to the local church, then to other church leaders.
+Finally, there is the possibility of restoration to a ministry position.

 There may also be a need for counsel for the family affected which would include regular counsel for the restoration of the leader and family members.
 Severance pay for transition must be considered if the person is submitted to the discipline process.